Vacancy-driven inverse Lieb geometry: A general route to $d$-wave altermagnetism in two dimensions: Results and Discussion

+The two-dimensional map of $|\delta E_+(\bm{k})|$ and the angular dependence at fixed $|\bm{k}| = 0.6\pi$ are shown in Figs.~\ref{fig:fermi_surface}(a), (b).
+The magnitude is maximal near $X$ and $Y$ and vanishes along the nodal lines $k_x = \pm k_y$, while the angular profile closely matches the clean $d$-wave approximation $\propto \cos k_x - \cos k_y$, confirming the validity of the $d_{x^2-y^2}$ limit at this wave vector.

-Having established both the presence and orbital origin of the states at $E_\mathrm{F}$, it is essential to examine their momentum-resolved structure.
-In this context, Fermi surface analysis is particularly crucial for altermagnets, as it directly reveals the momentum-dependent spin splitting and the characteristic sign-changing spin polarization in reciprocal space.
-Fig.~\ref{fig:fermi_surface} shows the spin-resolved two-dimensional (2D) Fermi surface contours of $\mathrm{V_2S_2}$ and $\mathrm{V_2Se_2}$ monolayers in the extended Brillouin zone $(k_x,k_y)\in[-2\pi,2\pi]$.
-The solid (red) and dashed (blue) contours correspond to opposite spins and exhibit a clear momentum-dependent separation, confirming finite spin splitting at $E_\mathrm{F}$.
-This splitting is highly anisotropic, being enhanced along the $\Gamma-X$ and $\Gamma-Y$ directions while becoming nearly degenerate at the $M$ point, indicating nodal behavior.
-This is a key behavior of altermagnetism, where the spin polarization alternates in momentum space rather than producing a uniform ferromagnetic-like splitting.
-The angular dependence exhibits a characteristic fourfold modulation consistent with a $d$-wave-like ($d_{x^2-y^2}$) altermagnetic form factor \cite{lee2025magnetic, mazin2025notes, 9wcm-pmr2},
+The spin-resolved Fermi surface contours of $\mathrm{V_2S_2}$ and $\mathrm{V_2Se_2}$ in the extended Brillouin zone are shown in Figs.~\ref{fig:fermi_surface}(c), (d).
+Spin-up (red) and spin-down (blue) contours exhibit clear momentum-dependent separation, confirming finite spin splitting at $E_\mathrm{F}$.
+The splitting is highly anisotropic: it is enhanced along $\Gamma$--$X$ and $\Gamma$--$Y$ and becomes degenerate at $M$, with a fourfold sign-changing pattern characteristic of the $d_{x^2-y^2}$ altermagnetic form factor.
+This anisotropic Fermi surface topology is a key signature of altermagnetism, where the spin polarization alternates in momentum space rather than producing a uniform ferromagnetic-like splitting.
+While both compounds display qualitatively similar $d$-wave-like behavior, $\mathrm{V_2S_2}$ shows a noticeably larger spin splitting and more pronounced Fermi surface wrapping, indicating a stronger effective altermagnetic interaction at $E_\mathrm{F}$.
+The anisotropic spin splitting and associated spin transport are accessible experimentally via angle-resolved photoemission spectroscopy (ARPES) and anisotropic magnetoresistance (AMR) measurements.